-Shoplifting is often thought of as an individual taking merchandise and leaving the store with it.
+Shoplifting is often thought of as a person taking merchandise and leaving the store with it.
 However, shoplifting refers to various situations involving the taking of property without an owner’s consent.
 Shoplifting without leaving the store is possible in Texas and depends on the nature of the incident.

 Defining ‘Shoplifting’ in Texas

 Shoplifting is a theft crime under Texas law.
-When someone tends to permanently remove merchandise or property from the rightful owner’s possession without permission, it is considered theft.
+When someone intends to permanently remove property from the rightful owner’s possession without permission, it is considered theft.

 When merchandise is stolen from a business, it is considered retail theft, or shoplifting.
 Penalties can be anything from a misdemeanor to a felony charge depending on the value of the items stolen.
 A shoplifting conviction is a misdemeanor if the value of the property stolen is under $1,500.
 Stolen property valued above $1,500 can result in a felony conviction.

 A person can be charged and convicted of shoplifting even if they did not leave the store.
 For example, if a person puts merchandise in a backpack or purposefully conceals it, the retailer can make a case that the person intended to steal the item.

 Most employees or security workers in a retail environment wait for a suspected shoplifter to leave the store with the stolen merchandise before apprehending them.
 It is easier to prove the individual was shoplifting if they leave the store with unpaid merchandise.

 On the other hand, proving a person intended to steal merchandise that they did not leave the store with can be difficult.
 Security personnel are trained to detect shoplifters.
 But they do make mistakes and may misinterpret a shopper’s actions to be shoplifting when no shoplifting was intended.

 The Value of an Attorney